-See chapter 8 of this Annual Report for more information regarding the ownership of our outstanding common shares by our executive officers, directors and principal shareholders and their affiliates.
+See 'ITEM 7.
+MAJOR SHAREHOLDERS AND RELATED PARTY TRANSACTIONS -A. Major shareholders.' elsewhere in this Annual Report for more information regarding the ownership of our outstanding common shares by our executive officers, directors and principal shareholders and their affiliates.

 If securities or industry analysts do not publish research or publish inaccurate or unfavorable research about our business, our share price and trading volume could decline.